Chengcheng-Xiao/mse404/docs/labs/lab04/readme.md

     - Run the script and plot the convergence of total energy with respect to k-point sampling.

+        ??? success "Result"
+            TODO: add pic here

     - For every periodic system you simulate, you should converge both the cut-off energy and k-points.
 Try adapting one of the scripts from last week to also converge the energy of silicon with respect to the cut-off energy.
 How does the convergence behaviour of the two parameters compare?

+        ??? success "Answer"
+            ```
+            TODO Add script here.
+            ```

 ## The Electronic Band Structure